in the garden.jpg

 The Veterans in Agriculture grants are funded through the Pennsylvania Farm Bill.
 Veterans in Agriculture grants are mini-grants of up to $10,000 that can be awarded to farm operations owned by an honorably discharged service veteran.

 Community Partnership’s application process is competitive.
-Applications will be taken until March 30th, 2024.
-Farms will be notified of their acceptance into the grant program on or about the beginning of May.
+Applications will be taken until May 15th, 2025.
+Farms will be notified of their acceptance into the grant program on or about the middle of June.

 Completed applications can be sent to: